-However, with the fact that most of the top stadiums in the country are multi-purpose or athletic stadiums, the lack of football-only stadia has always been an Achiles heel for the domestic game.
-Although, several football stadiums are currently being built, we take a look at the five best operational football-centric stadiums:
+However, with the fact that most of the top stadiums in the country are multi-purpose or athletic stadiums, the lack of football-only stadia has always been an Achilles heel for the domestic game.
+Several football stadiums are currently being built and we take a look at the five best operational football centric stadiums:

 5. Dr. Ambedkar Stadium (New Delhi)

 Ambedkar Stadium has been one of the lucrative destinations for teams in Delhi